dwyl/learn-daydream-and-nightmare/README.md

 ### Daydream walkthrough

-** This tutorial assumes that you have node installed and [Nightmare installed](https://github.com/segmentio/nightmare) as a dependency**
+**This tutorial assumes that you have node installed and [Nightmare installed](https://github.com/segmentio/nightmare) as a dependency**

 #### Add Daydream to Chrome

-- [**Add Daydream to your Chrome extensions**](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).
+- To begin [**add Daydream to your Chrome extensions**](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).
 You should now have a camera icon in the top right corner of your browser.

 ![image](https://cloud.githubusercontent.com/assets/16775804/24111767/6f6f2512-0d8f-11e7-93db-c6976bfb8d9e.png)

+#### Let's get started

 - **Pick a user journey that you want to test.** Start small.
 We'll start with the following journey:

-  **From this README > click the gif link in the tutorial description at the top > arrive at a gif with the hashtag 'nightmare'**
+  **From this README > click the giphy link in the tutorial description at the top > arrive at a gif with the hashtag 'nightmare'**

   This is what it will look like:

   ![demo](https://cloud.githubusercontent.com/assets/16775804/24203856/be1985e2-0f0e-11e7-8ff3-ab62df8f8cc9.gif)

-#### Let's get started

 - Before starting the recording make sure your browser is on the page you wish to start on.
 In our case it's this README.